 A master's degree in child psychology can lead to an increase in career opportunities and salary potential.
-Generally, professionals with a master's degree earn higher salaries.
+Professionals with a master's degree often earn higher salaries.

 Fulfill Career Qualifications

 Many career paths in child psychology require at least a master's degree.
-For example, the degree meets the qualifications for a school psychologist license.
+For example, a master's degree meets the qualifications for a school psychologist license.